FelixOnline/FelixOnline/readme.md

 * Clone the repo into the folder your local web server hosts from
 * Import media\_felix.sql into your MySql database
 * Make your own config.inc.php to connect to your local database and change default links.
 There is a config.sample.php in the inc/ folder so use that as a base.
+* Grant write access to log, cache, and the generated folder inside the CSS (and JS if applicable) for your theme
 * Go to local site (e.g. http://localhost/felix/)

 ##Contributing: